FMLA: Forms, Eligibility, and Other Frequently Asked Questions

 Photo credit: Creative Commons

-FMLA is one of the most common laws under which new mothers and parents receive unpaid, job-protected time off after the birth of a new child.
-FMLA protects employees’ jobs such that they may return to their former employer after a period of what is typically called maternity or paternity leave.
-The details of FMLA are important for all new parents planning ton taking unpaid time off care-taking of a new baby and we try to answer some of the most commonly asked questions and provide links to resources (like FMLA forms), below.
+FMLA protects employees rights such that they may return to their former employer after a period of what is typically called maternity or paternity leave.
+The details of FMLA are important for all new parents planning on taking an unpaid leave in order to care for a new baby, and we try to answer some of the most commonly asked questions and provide links to resources (like FMLA forms) below.

 Note: we are not attorneys but have compiled the basic facts from publicly available resources available at the U.S. Department of Labor’s website on FMLA.